Light & Deep app icon

 0.5x ultrawide

 Switch to the ultrawide iPhone lens for the wide focal lengths that won't fit the normal field of view.
 LiDAR still works in the middle of the frame.
+Honestly that feature was a bitch to build.

 Black & white preview